 Another form of outline, one a little less rigid and detail oriented, might work in certain circumstances.

 IN CONTEXT

-You might simply write out your thesis, stating that unlimited time off policies should be implemented across companies in the United States, then quickly note down any reasons and presumed evidence.
+You might simply write out your thesis, stating that universal health care should be implemented in America, then quickly note down any reasons and presumed evidence.